Primary prevention

 Secondary prevention

-Ebola virus infection is a notifiable disease.
+Ebola disease is a notifiable disease.

 If infection is suspected, the patient should be put in isolation and all healthcare workers in contact with the patient should wear personal protective equipment.
 The Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) produce detailed guidance on infection prevention and control in healthcare settings:

 Contact tracing (e.g., family, friends, work colleagues) is essential.
-People who have been exposed to the Ebola virus within the last 21 days and who are asymptomatic need to be monitored for the duration of the incubation period in order to ensure rapid recognition of symptoms followed by immediate isolation.
+People who have been exposed to the virus within the last 21 days and who are asymptomatic need to be monitored for the duration of the incubation period in order to ensure rapid recognition of symptoms followed by immediate isolation.
 The WHO has produced guidance on contact tracing:

 Healthcare workers suspected of being infected should be isolated and treated the same as any other patient until a negative diagnosis is confirmed.[157]
 If exposure to body fluids from a patient with suspected infection has occurred, the person should immediately wash affected skin surfaces with soap and water and irrigate mucous membranes with copious amounts of water.